 - 1. Extended stunts are limited to both feet in the base(s) hands at all times.
-Both of the top person's feet must be held throughout the entire transition to/from the extended position.
-Exception: Straight bump-down dismounts are allowed as part of a pyramid dismount. - 2.
+Both of the top person's feet must be held throughout the entire transition to/from the extended position. - 2.
 Single leg stunts may not be held or pass through an extended position. - 3.
 Twisting stunt transitions are limited to a 1⁄2 twist.
-Exception: A single full twisting log/barrel roll is allowed as long as it starts and ends in a cradle position, does not involve any skill other than the twist, and is not assisted by and/or connected to another top person. - All release moves must land in a cradle.
-Released switch ups are not allowed. - 5.
-The only stunt inversions allowed are: - a.
+Exception: A single full twisting log/barrel roll is allowed if it starts and ends in a cradle position, does not involve any skill other than the twist, and is not assisted by and/or connected to another top person.
+Simultaneously performing a half twist while turning, and/or while bases are turning, is not allowed. - 4.
+All release moves must land in a cradle.
+Released switch ups are not allowed.

+- 5. The only stunt inversions allowed are: - a.
 Transitions from ground level inversions up to non-inverted positions.
 Example: Going from a handstand on the ground to a non-inverted stunt such as a shoulder sit is allowed.

-- b.
-Suspended forward rolls where two people on the performing surface control the top person in a suspended forward roll with continuous hand-to-hand contact to a stunt, two-person cradle, loading position, or the performing surface.
+Ground level inversions may not be released from base(s). - b.
+Suspended forward rolls where two people on the performing surface control the top person in a suspended forward roll with continuous hand-to-hand contact and/or hand-to-wrist contact to a stunt, two-person cradle, loading position, or the performing surface.
 If caught in a cradle, load, or stunt, the new catchers must be in place and may not be involved in any other skill when the suspended forward roll is initiated.
-During the roll, the feet of the top person must be released. - c.
-Inversions to the performing surface: The following two skills are the only allowable inversions to the performing surface.
+During the roll, no twisting is allowed, and the feet of the top person must be released. - c.
+Inversions to the performing surface: The following three skills are the only allowable inversions to the performing surface.
 1. A cradle to a back walkover out.
 2. Prone position at waist level to a forward roll out.
+3. A cartwheel from a horizontal position at waist level (there must be a pause in the horizontal position before the cartwheel).